AdobeDocs/experience-manager-65.en/help/communities/dispatcher.md

 ## AEM Communities {#aem-communities}

 For AEM Communities, it is necessary to configure the Dispatcher to ensure proper functioning of [community sites](overview.md#community-sites).
-Additional configurations are necessary when including features such as Communities enablement and social login.
+Additional configurations are necessary when including features such as social login.

 To learn what is necessary for your particular deployment and site design